SunnysideAaron/wetesa-0/docs/Decision Records/Tech Stack/TSDR-008 Possible Future Dependencies.md

 production setting.
 Find libraries that do those things right or at least have a good reputation and lots of other eyes on the code.

+### Code Generation

+For larger projects this could save a lot of time.

 ### Database

 There are a lot of ways to skin the database cat.
 Some options worth mentioning: